 Courier services or flying to my airport to meet me in person should be taken into consideration prior to deciding on placing a deposit on your new fur baby.

-When do I get to bring home my kitten? – Kittens need to stay with me at least they are 12 weeks old and sometimes longer if needed.
+When do I get to bring home my kitten? – Kittens need to stay with me at least they are 13 weeks old and sometimes longer if needed.
 Not only will this help with their early life on socializing but this will make sure they are fully weaned and strong enough to move to their new home.
-All kittens will have their first 2 fvrcp vaccines, utd on deworming, and microchipped prior to leaving.
+All kittens will have their first 2 fvrcp vaccines, utd on deworming, microchipped, and spayed/neutered prior to leaving.

 Do I get to pick up my kitten?– Absolutely.
 When possible, I would love to meet new owners in person.
 We could schedule a time and date that will work with both parties.
 A public meeting place can be agreed up or I can meet you at the airport if you’re flying in from out of state.

 Do you allow home visits?– I am not allowing home visit at this moment due to past experiences so please do not ask as the answer will not change.
 This is my home where my family and I reside so our safety comes first.
 Please respect our privacy.
 However, we can schedule a time/date to video chat, send pictures, and videos.

 How do I reserve a kitten?– Please contact me and let me know which kitten you are interested in.
 Due to many people showing interests but not actually placing a deposit, I go by first come first serve to approved homes.
 I hold the rights to have first pick of the litter for my future breeding program and reserve the right to refuse any person I see unfit.